yarko18/fpga-verification/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

+## About

+Reusable FPGA verification helpers.
+The package provides shared data formats, wire-protocol codecs, cocotb simulation utilities, and an Intel System Console HIL transport.

 ### Warning:
 - The project is currently under development
-- I try to release stable versions, but there may be bugs until the code has been fully tested and completed.
+- I try to release stable versions, but there may be bugs :)

-Reusable FPGA verification helpers.
-The package provides shared data formats, wire-protocol codecs, cocotb simulation utilities, and an Intel System Console HIL transport.

 ## Install